Annapurna Devi Mandir: Location

 Annapurna Devi Mandir is situated in Visheshwarganj, Varanasi.
 It is situated 15 meters North-West of the famous Kashi Vishwanath Mandir, 200 meters west of Vishalakshi Temple, 350 meters West of Manikarnika Ghat, 5 kilometers South-East of Varanasi Junction railway station and 4.5 kilometers North-East of Banaras Hindu University.

 Annapuran Devi Temple, Indore

 There is one more Annapurna Mandir, which is in Indore city, state MP.
 Maa Annapurna is the Goddess of Food and Nourishment.

-The entrance of the temple is adorned with four-life size statues of elephants, and the architectural splendour of the temple makes it a must-visit for all tourists.
+The entrance of the temple is adorned with four-life size statues of elephants.

 Annapurna Devi Temple, Kannauj

 This temple dedicated to Goddess Annapurna is situated in the outskirts of Kannauj.
-This is a miraculous temple dedicated to the Goddess, every year lakhs of people come here to visit.
+It was built in 16th century by Raja Pritam Singh.
+Devotees believe that taking mud from this temple and spreading on their lands increases the crop yield.
+Every year during Ashadi Purnima, a carnival is organized here which is attended by people from all over the country.